npm/policies/recruiting-process.md

 Hiring Manager writes job description.

-As resumes come into jobs@npmjs.com (https://www.npmjs.com/jobs) and hiring@npmjs.com (https://www.npmjs.com/whoshiring), HR will upload to and update [Lever](https://hire.lever.co/).
+As resumes come into [jobs@npmjs.com](https://www.npmjs.com/jobs), HR will upload to and update [Lever](https://hire.lever.co/).
 It is the responsibility ofthe hiring manager to review resumes on a timely basis and if there are obvious "NO's" to let HR know immediately so the candidates can move forward with their job search.

 Everyone who speaks to a candidate must put their notes in [Lever](https://hire.lever.co/).
 The #recruitment channel on slack is